alixaxel/chrome-aws-lambda/README.md

 ## Usage

-This package works with the `nodejs8.10` AWS Lambda runtime out of the box.
+This package works with the `nodejs8.10` and `nodejs10.x` AWS Lambda runtimes out of the box.

-The `nodejs10.x` AWS Lambda runtime is supported, but requires a [polyfill layer](_/nodejs10.x.zip) (due to a lighter execution environment).

 ```javascript
 const chromium = require('chrome-aws-lambda');